semihcanturk/semihcanturk.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our new preprint <a href='https://arxiv.org/abs/2307.07107' rel='external nofollow noopener' target='_blank'>Graph Positional and Structural Encoder</a> is out on arXiv!
+Our new preprint <a href='https://arxiv.org/abs/2307.07107' rel='external nofollow noopener' target='_blank'>Graph Positional and Structural Encoder (GPSE)</a> is out on arXiv!